-Alternatively, “SNS involves applying a gel base over three quarters of the nail, before dipping each nail into the natural set powder.
-Next, a gel base is applied to each nail before it’s dipped into a gel-based powder.
+Alternatively, “SNS involves applying a gel base over three-quarters of the nail, before dipping each nail into the natural set powder.
+Next, a gel base is applied to each nail before it’s dipped into a gel-based dip powder.
 To finish, a sealer is applied to each nail before they’re shaped and groomed, and a top coat is applied,” says Bowhill-Hayes.

 Why SNS is so popular

-Both Bowhill-Hayes and Leva believe SNS’s popularity can be attributed to the fact that no LED lamp is needed to set the polish.
-As a result, SNS is “touted as a healthy or natural alternative to Shellac or gel manicures, when in actual fact the concept has been around for many years and is just an adjusted application of acrylic manicures,” explains Bowhill-Hayes.
+Both Bowhill-Hayes and Leva believe SNS’s popularity can be attributed to the fact that no LED lamp or UV light is needed to set the polish.
+As a result, SNS is “touted as a healthy or natural alternative to Shellac or gel manicures, when in actual fact the concept has been around for many years and is just an adjusted application of acrylic nails,” explains Bowhill-Hayes.
 “Essentially, SNS is a super glue that’s applied to nails and then dipped into a polymer (acrylic powder).”

-We think another reason SNS has risen in popularity is because it easily lasts anywhere between three to four weeks with none of the telltale lifting that’s synonymous with Shellac around the second-week mark.
+We think another reason SNS nails have risen in popularity is that they easily last anywhere between three to four weeks with none of the telltale lifting that’s synonymous with a gel polish around the second-week mark.

 Side note: Personally, while I prefer the look and feel of Shellac nails, SNS manicures have become my new go-to simply because of their longevity (not to mention the competitive price point and extensive colour range).